SL-Mar/QuantCoder/README.md

 ## 📄 License

+This project is licensed under the **Apache License 2.0**.
+See the [LICENSE](LICENSE) file for full details.

+The Apache License 2.0 allows you to freely use, modify, and distribute this project, provided you include the original copyright notice and the license text.
+For more information, visit the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) website.

-To be defined.
-This project is currently open for contribution and collaboration.
+This project is open for contribution and collaboration.
+Feel free to fork, submit issues, and create pull requests!

 ---